President of Namibia

 The president of Namibia is the head of state and head of government of Namibia.
 The president directs the executive branch of the government, acts as chair of the Cabinet and is the commander-in-chief of the armed forces in terms of the Constitution.

 Term limits

 As of 2021, there is a two-term limit for the president in the Constitution of Namibia.
 The first president for whom the term limits applied was Hifikepunye Pohamba in 2015.

 Succession

-If the presidency falls vacant and the president is unable to perform his or her duties, then the following officials are in line for succession for the remaining presidential term:
+If the presidency falls vacant and the president is unable to perform their duties, then the following officials are in line for succession for the remaining presidential term: